Fabrique d'armes Émile et Léon Nagant: History

 The company was originally founded by brothers Émile (1830–1902) and Léon (1833–1900) as an industrial repair business, which included repairing damaged firearms.
 In 1867, the Nagant brothers entered the firearms market when their company received a license to produce 5,000 Remington Rolling Block rifles for the Papal Zouaves; they later adapted the rolling-block design to produce double-barreled shotguns under the name "Remington-Nagant".
 The company is best known for Émile's contribution to the design of the Mosin–Nagant Russian service rifle, adopted in 1891.
 This introduction to the Tsar's military administration led to the adoption, in 1895, of the Nagant M1895 revolver (designed by Léon) as their standard-issue sidearm.
 The following year, Émile's progressive blindness led to his retirement from the firm which was renamed to "L. Nagant & Cie, Liège", with Léon being joined by his sons Charles and Maurice.

 Car manufacture

-Later, the firm moved to the manufacture of automobiles; Nagant made cars under licence of the French firm Rochet-Schneider.
+Later, the firm moved to the manufacture of automobiles; Nagant began with building cars under licence of the French firm Gobron-Brillies and later Rochet-Schneider.
 Nagant cars were made from 1900 to 1928.
-The firm was purchased by Impéria in 1931.
+Overhead-valve engines appeared after World War I, at which point the company was making around 200 cars per year.
+The firm was purchased by Impéria Automobiles in 1931.